 Yes.
 Your data is run in a multi-tenant environment where other clients do not have the ability to access your pod.

 Data privacy is important to us at RunPod.
 Our terms of service prohibits hosts from trying to inspect your pod data or usage patterns in any way.
 If you want the highest level of security, go with one of our Secure Cloud machines

-You can run any public docker container available on docker hub.
-If you are not well versed in containers, we would recommend that you stick with the default run types like tensorflow or pytorch.
+You can run any docker container available on any publicly reachable container registry.
+If you are not well versed in containers, we would recommend that you stick with the default run templates like our RunPod Pytorch template.
 If you know what you are doing, however, you can do a lot more!